vladovidiulupu/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14.png)

-We can see that the weekdays have a period at noon in which the average number of steps taken is very high, while the number of steps is more evenly distributed in the weekend.
+We can see that the weekdays have a period in which the average number of steps taken is very high, which could be the morning.
+The mean number of steps per interval is more evenly distributed in the weekend.
 In the weekend, activities start and end later than in weekdays.

-These results may not be precise because I have used a simple method for replacing NAs that did not take into account this difference of patterns.
+These results may not be precise because I have used a simple method for replacing NAs that used the average for all days and did not take into account this difference of patterns.